Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Add-AzTrafficManagerEndpointConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmTrafficManagerEndpointConfig** cmdlet adds an endpoint to a local Azure Traffic Manager profile object.
+The **Add-AzTrafficManagerEndpointConfig** cmdlet adds an endpoint to a local Azure Traffic Manager profile object.
-You can get a profile by using the New-AzureRmTrafficManagerProfile or Get-AzureRmTrafficManagerProfile cmdlets.
+You can get a profile by using the New-AzTrafficManagerProfile or Get-AzTrafficManagerProfile cmdlets.

 This cmdlet operates on the local profile object.
-Commit your changes to the profile for Traffic Manager by using the Set-AzureRmTrafficManagerProfile cmdlet.
+Commit your changes to the profile for Traffic Manager by using the Set-AzTrafficManagerProfile cmdlet.
-To create an endpoint and commit the change in a single operation, use the New-AzureRmTrafficManagerEndpoint cmdlet.
+To create an endpoint and commit the change in a single operation, use the New-AzTrafficManagerEndpoint cmdlet.

 ## EXAMPLES

 ### Example 1: Add an endpoint to a profile
 ```
-PS C:\>$TrafficManagerProfile = Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>$TrafficManagerProfile = Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
-PS C:\> Add-AzureRmTrafficManagerEndpointConfig -EndpointName "contoso" -EndpointStatus Enabled -Target "www.contoso.com" -TrafficManagerProfile $TrafficManagerProfile -Type ExternalEndpoints -EndpointLocation "North Europe" -Priority 1 -Weight 10
+PS C:\> Add-AzTrafficManagerEndpointConfig -EndpointName "contoso" -EndpointStatus Enabled -Target "www.contoso.com" -TrafficManagerProfile $TrafficManagerProfile -Type ExternalEndpoints -EndpointLocation "North Europe" -Priority 1 -Weight 10
-PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Set-AzTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an Azure Traffic Manager profile by using the **Get-AzureRmTrafficManagerProfile** cmdlet.
+The first command gets an Azure Traffic Manager profile by using the **Get-AzTrafficManagerProfile** cmdlet.
 The command stores the local profile in the $TrafficManagerProfile variable.

 The second command adds an endpoint named contoso to the profile stored in $TrafficManagerProfile.